 In the example video, you will see that is exactly how I built the staircase.
 It was really easy as my first stage was to cut all the Morrisons in one string and then glued and clamped each tread with the Domino’s in place so basically, we had a single string with all the threads attached.

-The opposing string was simple because I could go from the outside of the string straight into the Festool domino machine.
-The tread on each and every rise I could drive a long domino from the outside straight through into the tread.
+The opposing string was simply because I could go from the outside of the string straight into the Festool domino machine.
+The tread on each and every rise I could drive along domino from the outside straight through into the tread.
 This made the alignment much easier.
 The excess length of the domino was sawn off afterwards.